ktoso/rx-wiki/Transforming-Observables.md

 Note also that passing a `null` seed is not the same as not passing a seed.
 The behavior will be different.
 If you pass a seed of `null`, you will be seeding your scan with `null`, and `scan( )` will emit `null` as its first item.

+It is a bad idea to use `scan` to collect emitted items into a mutable data structure.
+Instead, use [`collect`](Mathematical-and-Aggregate-Operators#collect) for that purpose.

 #### scheduler

 `scan( )` does not by default operate on any particular scheduler.